 What is Green Infrastructure?

-Infrastructure is the stuff of human development.
-It often conjures images of roads, bridges, buildings, pipes, cables, and parking lots.
-It is the foundation of modern human society and provides for important human values such as communication, transportation, economic development, safety, and artistic expression.
+Infrastructure is the foundation of modern living.
+It consists of roads, bridges, buildings, pipes, cables, parking lots and more, providing important resources such as communication, transportation, economic development, safety, and artistic expression.

 Yet there is a side to infrastructure that has often been overlooked in human development: green infrastructure (GI).
-If railroads and buildings can be called gray infrastructure, then open spaces, wetlands, streams and rivers are the often overlooked GI.
+If railroads and buildings can be called gray infrastructure, then open spaces, wetlands, streams and rivers are green infrastructure.
 The ecosystem services they provide have always undergirded our towns and cities, but only recently have we come to appreciate and quantify their value.
 Through GI, our water is cleaned, our natural settings are preserved, local wildlife find habitat, and our temperatures are moderated . . . all free of charge.

 Naturally-occurring GI, such as wetlands and meandering streams, can be mimicked through human-constructed GI for the purpose of managing stormwater.
 Designers and engineers now construct bioswales, rain gardens, green roofs, pervious pavement, and various site-specific infiltration designs.
 The point of these projects is to draw stormwater into the groundwater instead of piping it quickly into streams, where it carries pollution raises the water temperature and causes flashy, eroding creeks.
 Vegetated GI features capture rain water, filter it through the soil, cool it, and slowly deliver it to streams via groundwater.